Outsourced Quality & Regulatory Agencies: Right-Sizing Need and Cost

 Right-Sizing Need and Cost

 In our compliance consulting practice, it’s not uncommon for life science companies to engage our services for special projects.
-However, we’re increasingly seeing client organizations seek on-going compliance counsel from us after the special project is completed.
+However, we’re increasingly seeing regulated business clients seek on-going compliance counsel from us after the special project is completed.
 This enables them to maintain a baseline level of QA / RA expertise without the hefty price tag of a full time equivalent.
 The following four cases illustrate various approaches that provide QA / RA expertise while saving money.

 The seasoned QA and RA management elected to stay with the fortune 500 enterprise instead of joining the subsidiary, whereas some of the early and midcareerists were attracted to the start-up venture.
 The subsidiary realized they had staff to implement but lacked QA / RA leadership and deep expertise.

 With our ongoing outsourced QA / RA expertise and their implementation staff, the subsidiary was able to launch the product, comply with all regulations, and implement their QMS systems without hiring expensive executives.
-Additionally, some of their staff saw us as mentors and used this opportunity to step up their contributions.
-Over time, there were some internal promotions within the QA / RA team as the subsidiary had created a culture of grooming and promoting from within.
+Additionally, their staff saw one of the pharmaceutical consulting firms they worked with as mentors.
+Leadership employees also used this opportunity to step up their contributions.
+Over time, there were promotions within the QA / RA team as a culture of grooming employees from within developed.

 A biotech start-up was in stage II clinical trial and struggling with its cash burn rate.
 They had a four person quality team in place in anticipation of future needs.
 We recommended that they manage work more efficiently, scaling back to two analyst level personnel and augmenting with occasional consultation by outsourced quality experts.